syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/How-to-Align-Image-Button-at-the-Centre-of-a-Cell.md

 ---
 layout: post
-title: Common questions in Essential Grid
+title: How-to-Align-Image-Button-at-the-Centre-of-a-Cell | Windows Forms | Syncfusion
 description: how to align image button at the centre of a cell
 platform: windowsforms
 control: Grid